envnecromancer/CSE535-Group-Project-2/README.md

 ## Project Description

-This project implements Misere Tic-Tac-Toe — a variant of Tic-Tac-Toe — as an Android mobile app using Kotlin and Jetpack Compose.
+This project implements Misere Tic-Tac-Toe that is a variant of Tic-Tac-Toe as an Android mobile app using Kotlin and Jetpack Compose.
 In Misere Tic-Tac-Toe, the player who completes a line of three (row, column, or diagonal) loses.
 The app supports both AI vs Human and Human vs Human (peer-to-peer) gameplay modes.